-Omega Mu, Cedarville University's chapter of Pi Sigma Alpha (The National Political Science Honor Society) has established a new lecture series; "The Dr. J. Murray Murdoch Legacy Lecture Series."
-Omega Mu wishes to honor Dr. Murdoch through this series as a way to thank him for his nearly 50 years of service at Cedarville.
+Omega Mu, Cedarville University's chapter of Pi Sigma Alpha (The National Political Science Honor Society), sponsored "The Dr. J. Murray Murdoch Legacy Lecture Series" to honor Dr. Murdoch and thank him for his over 50 years of service at Cedarville.
 Since 1965, Dr. Murdoch has been integral in the University's commitment to biblical integration and has truly lived out the University's motto, "For the Word of God and the Testimony of Jesus Christ."
-This lecture series will invite one faculty member each semester who has served at Cedarville University for more than twenty years to reflect on their faith journey while at Cedarville.
+The lecture series invited one faculty member each semester who has served at Cedarville University for more than twenty years to reflect on their faith journey while at Cedarville.

 Dr. Dolph is a counseling psychologist who practices in the areas of individual and marriage counseling, human sexuality, geriatrics, chronic illness, and religious issues.
 He teaches courses focusing on relationships including Intimate Relationships, Human Sexuality, Social Psychology and Personhood.
 He is a Fellow in the Center for Bioethics at Cedarville.